Soundview, Bronx: Land use and terrain

 The land area contains a mix of uses but is primarily residential.
 Most of the population resides inside large residential complexes of various types.
 The neighborhood contains one of the highest concentrations of NYCHA projects in New York City.
 There is a mixture of pre-war architecture, mid-century, and modern buildings.
 Row-houses, semi-detached homes, detached homes, and apartment buildings are found throughout; the overwhelming majority containing multiple units.

 The neighborhood's primary commercial corridors are White Plains Road, Soundview Avenue, and Westchester Avenue.

 The central western border of the neighborhood, adjacent to the Bronx River, is primarily used for storage, warehousing, and automotive repair and modification.

 York Studios' Michelangelo Campus motion picture and television production facilities, is located at 1421 Story Avenue.

 The studios for News 12 The Bronx are located at 930 Soundview Avenue.

 The total land area is roughly 1.8 square miles.
 The terrain is mostly low lying and flat.

 The Shops at Bruckner Commons

-The Shops at Bruckner Commons, which greatly expanded throughout the 1990s and mostly renovated in 2018, divides Soundview from neighboring Castle Hill and contains some national chains like The Gap and Old Navy.
+The Shops at Bruckner Commons, which was greatly expanded throughout the 1990s and was mostly renovated in 2018, divides Soundview from neighboring Castle Hill and contains some national chains like The Gap and Old Navy.
 Other primary thoroughfares contain amenities like supermarkets, pharmacies, barbershops, hair salons, fast food, bodegas, and cheap shops.